Whose or who’s – what is the difference between them?

-Here comes another pair of homonyms — words with identical pronunciation — whose and who’s.
+Here comes another pair of homonyms— words with identical pronunciation — who’s vs whose.
 They may look similar, but their meaning is entirely different, and they are often misused.
-Let us have a closer look at each of them and see how to apply whose and who’s in the correct way.
+Let’s have a closer look at each of them and see what the correct choice should be in context.

-Both whose and who’s derive from the pronoun ‘who’, and just like ‘who’ they can function as interrogative pronouns (i.e. to ask questions), or relative pronouns (i.e.to add information), depending on the context.
+We know that the two words sound alike, and there’s another similarity – both whose and who’s derive from the pronoun ‘who’, and just like ‘who’ they can function as an interrogative pronoun (i.e. to ask questions), or a relative pronoun (i.e. to add information ), depending on the context.
+Keep reading for other examples.

 She is a woman of honour and smartness whose wild leaves out luck, always taking risks, and there is something in her brow now, that only she can recognize in a mirror.